This article describes the Lumada Data Catalog user interface and the tasks non-admin users can perform.

 Data Catalog's profiling processes produce and present detailed data quality metrics and statistics that help you decide if the data is useful, valid, and complete, without having to write code to graph each field in the file.

 Bookmarks and audit history

 As you search for applicable files and tables to use, Data Catalog helps you keep track of these resources with bookmarks.
 You can use bookmarks to create a shortcut for browsing directly to the bookmarked resource.
-Additionally, bookmarks also register your interest in that resource, so you are notified when changes to the resource, such as schema changes or term changes, are detected.
+Additionally, bookmarks also register your interest in that resource, so you are notified when changes to the resource, such as schema changes or tag changes, are detected.

 You can delegate job management based on user roles, which allows the owner of a data node or resource, such as a data steward or data analyst, to make administrative decisions for and take ownership of that node or resource.

 Behind Data Catalog’s self-service user interface is an engine that profiles the data repository and enriches it by propagating tags created by users.
 Data Catalog identifies the formats of the resources and profiles their contents, creating an inventory of data assets in the data warehouse automatically and securely.